aom-tech/LibreChat/docs/balanceManagement.md

 **Problem**: Forgetting to add model to `tokenValues` results in 6x multiplier.
 **Solution**: Always add your model with appropriate multipliers (use 1 for fixed-cost services).

+**Critical for Custom Credits**: When using custom credit types (image, presentation, video), ALWAYS add the model/server name to `tokenValues` with multiplier 1.
+Otherwise, your fixed costs will be multiplied by 6!

 #### Pitfall 3: Early Returns Skipping Token Charge
 **Problem**: Token charging code after early returns never executes.
 **Solution**: Place token charging immediately after successful operation, before any returns.